Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 • Chips/salsa/nachos

-If you’re pregnant then you need to eat more calories and more food overall.
-Since spicy foods generally speaking are a bit higher in calories, then it would make sense you’d crave spicier foods.
+If you’re pregnant, you need to eat more calories and food overall.
+Since spicy foods are generally a bit higher in calories, it would make sense that you crave spicier foods.

 Why am I craving spicy food all of a sudden?

-It could be that you’re feeling stressed and need something hot and spicy to take your mind off of whatever is bothering you.
+It could be that you’re feeling stressed and need something hot and spicy to distract you from what is bothering you.

-Or, it could be that you’re happy and feel like celebrating with a delicious, spicy treat.
+Or, you could be happy and feel like celebrating with a delicious, spicy treat.

 Either way, cravings for spicy food can be due to an emotional response.

-So if you find yourself reaching for the hot sauce more often than usual, take a moment to check in with yourself and see how you’re really feeling.
+So, if you find yourself reaching for the hot sauce more often than usual, take a moment to check in with yourself and see how you’re feeling.

 Chances are, your body is trying to tell you something!